-How to Turn Your Water Main On or OffPosted over 1 year ago
+How to Turn Your Water Main On or OffPosted about 3 years ago

 It's a good idea to spend some time understanding how to shut off the water to your house or condo in the event of an emergency.
 Time is of the essence, and even a few minutes can mean the difference between thousands of dollars of damage from water.
 Most people don't have any idea where the water main is located, or how to turn it off.